visit-dav/visit/src/doc/gui_manual/Quantitative/Lineout.rst

 Zonal centering without sampling
 """"""""""""""""""""""""""""""""

-In the case of non-sampling, the sample points are choosen where the line intersects cell boundaries, which are lines in 2D and faces in 3D.
+In the case of non-sampling, the sample points are chosen where the line intersects cell boundaries, which are lines in 2D and faces in 3D.
 The first point of the line has the zonal value of the cell it is within and the remaining points have the value of the cell the line is about to enter.
-In this case the step function nature of the function is completely lost.
+In this case the step function nature of the variable is completely lost.

 In the example below the sample points are placed based on where the line intersects the edges of the cells.
-The step function nature of the line is completely lost and the line looks smoother than the sampled case.
+The step function nature of the variable is completely lost and the line looks smoother than the sampled case.

 .. _lineoutexample4: